asiimwe65/CCNA/notes/CCNA interfaces And Cables.md

  The fiber cables are in multimode and singlemode.
 The multimode has a wider glass core than the singlemode.
  The singlemode allows connection to further distances than the multimode.

+  Dispersion refers to the spreading out of a light pulse over time.
+Increased dispersion means increased loss of signal strength.
+MMF has a greater dispersion than SMF.
+That is why MMF can only travel up to 500 meters before signal loss.